tuo/tuo.github.io/_posts/2021-12-05-auto-carp-fishing-part2.md

 <img src="http://d2h13boa5ecwll.cloudfront.net/20211201autofishingpart2/twist_duck.jpg" style="zoom:50%;display:flex;" />

 No wonder it got trigged!
-I did notice those ducks that afternoon when I set up.
+I did not notice those ducks that afternoon when I set up.
 Then I changed with another pair of batteries and moved the whole set to another venue that ducks couldn't reach easily.

 That later two days it turned to be blank.
-I wasn't disappointed since I knew this was a brand venue, had only one set of rod&reel&line&rig, and esp in winter, it was pretty tricky to get a bite.
+I wasn't disappointed since I knew this was a brand new venue, had only one set of rod&reel&line&rig, and esp in winter, it was pretty tricky to get a bite.
 Instead, the process of trial-and-error has so much fun and I definitely will keep trying it out if later I have another holiday.
 Keep tuned!

 ## Improvements